UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 Something that came to me as an idea in the first place when I was renting out my apartment on Airbnb and saw a demand for truly unique experiences, not only from my guests, but also from myself as a host.
 I truly wanted to connect with my guests in a different way other than just changing their sheets and handing them my keys.
 You can read more about that story [here](/2017/05/10/the-story-behind-learn-with-locals.html).

 So to round up, if you share the belief in empowering the independence of thinkers and doers, do yourself a favor and claim your voice.
-Show us what you’re passionate about, own your dreams and [join our community](/) so we can help each other reach our very own peak-performances and live a life full of meaning, connection and purpose.
+Show us what you’re passionate about, own your dreams and [join our community](/)&nbsp;so we can help each other reach our very own peak-performances and live a life full of meaning, connection and purpose.